sains1/temporal-dotnet-generators/README.md

 ### 2. Activity methods

-Creates a set of static methods on an Activities class for all classes marked with a [GenerateActivityExtension] attribute.
+Creates a set of static methods on an Activities class for all classes marked with a `[GenerateActivityExtension]` attribute.

 > TODO clarify whether this avoids issues with expression tree compilation

 Usage:

-Add GenerateActivityExtension attribute to Activity:
+Add the `[GenerateActivityExtension]` attribute to an Activity:

 ```csharp
 [Activity]